stitchdata/docs/_saas-integrations/pepperjam/v1/pepperjam-v1.md

   - title: "historical sync"
   - title: "replication frequency"
   - title: "track data" ## remove this if the integration doesn't support at least table selection

 # -------------------------- #
+#      Replication Info      #
+# -------------------------- #

+replication-sections:
+  - title: "Attribution windows and data extraction"
+    anchor: "attribution-windows-data-extraction"
+    content: |
+      {% include note.html first-line="**Pepperjam tables with attribution windows**" content="The info in this section only applies to the following tables:
+        - `creative_performance`
+        - `creative_performance_by_publisher`
+        - `publisher_performance`
+        - `transaction_details`
+        - `transaction_history` (28-day attribution window)" %}

+      When Stitch runs a replication job for {{ integration.display_name }}, it will use the value of the **Attribution Window** setting to query for and extract data for Incremental tables.
+An attribution window is a period of time for attributing data and the lookback period after those actions occur during which the data is counted.

+      For example: If set to **7 days**, Stitch will replicate the past seven days' worth of data every time a replication job runs.

+      In the sections below are examples of how attribution windows impact how Stitch extracts data during historical and ongoing replication jobs.

+      {% include integrations/saas/ads-append-only-replication.html type="report-tables" %}

+# -------------------------- #